Mayra Bueno Silva: Ultimate Fighting Championship

-Silva made her debut on September 22, 2018, facing Gillian Robertson at UFC Fight Night: Santos vs. Anders.
+Silva made her debut on September 22, 2018, facing Gillian Robertson at UFC Fight Night 137.
 She won the fight via a submission in round one.

-Silva faced Maryna Moroz on March 14, 2020, at UFC Fight Night: Lee vs. Oliveira.
+Silva faced Maryna Moroz on March 14, 2020, at UFC Fight Night 170.
 She lost the fight via unanimous decision.
 This fight earned her the Fight of the Night award.

 Silva faced Mara Romero Borella on September 19, 2020, at UFC Fight Night 178.
 She won the fight via a submission in round one.

 Silva faced Montana De La Rosa on February 27, 2021, at UFC Fight Night 186.
-After three rounds of fighting, the fight ended with a draw from the judges.
+Following a point deduction for Bueno Silva for illegally grabbing the fence, the fight ended in a majority draw.

 Replacing injured Ji Yeon Kim, Silva was expected to face Poliana Botelho on May 1, 2021, at UFC on ESPN 23.
 Bueno suffered a back injury in late March and she was pulled from the bout.

 Silva was scheduled to face Manon Fiorot on September 25, 2021, at UFC 266.
 The bout was postponed to UFC Fight Night 195 due to COVID-19 protocols.
 Silva lost the fight via unanimous decision.

-Returning to Bantamweight, Silva faced Wu Yanan on April 16, 2022 at UFC on ESPN 34.
+Returning to Bantamweight, Silva faced Wu Yanan on April 16, 2022, at UFC on ESPN 34.
 She won the fight via unanimous decision.
 This fight earned her the Fight of the Night award.

-Silva faced Stephanie Egger on August 6, 2022 at UFC on ESPN 40.
+Silva faced Stephanie Egger on August 6, 2022, at UFC on ESPN 40.
 She won the fight via an armbar submission in round one.

 Silva faced Lina Länsberg on February 18, 2023, at UFC Fight Night 219.
 She won the fight via a kneebar submission in round two.
 This win earned her the Performance of the Night award.

-Silva is scheduled to face Miesha Tate on June 3, 2023 at UFC Fight Night 226.
+Silva was scheduled to face Miesha Tate on June 3, 2023, at UFC on ESPN 46.
+However, on May 10, it was announced that Tate suffered an undisclosed injury and Bueno Silva was moved to headline UFC on ESPN 49 against another former bantamweight champion in Holly Holm.
+She won the fight via ninja choke in the second round.
+The win also earned Silva her second consecutive Performance of the Night bonus award.
+On August 21, 2023, it was announced that Bueno Silva had been flagged by the Nevada State Athletic Commission for a potential doping violation after testing positive for Ritalinic acid in a pre-fight test.
+Bueno Silva claimed that the substance comes from an ADHD medication she had been taking for the past three years.
+Her bout with Holm was later overturned to a No Contest and she was suspended, being eligible to fight again on November 29, 2023.